the-economist-editorial/connect-api-proxy-middleware/README.md

 # connect-api-proxy-middleware

-This is a [connect middleware][] (can be used with express, or plain old `require('http')` as long as you give it a next function) that channels routes through to the Drupal microsite API (e.g. World In/World If).
+This is a [connect middleware][] (can be used with express, or plain old `require('http')` as long as you give it a next function) and allows URLs, paths and headers to be supplied and overridden.

 Example: